-- 9. Overtime Income.
-In most cases income from overtime or a second job will be counted as adjusted annual income under Rule 90.3(a).
-However, the court has discretion not to include this income when, for example, the extra work is undertaken to pay off back child support. - C. Low Income of Obligor.
+Even if the obligor has an income of less than the poverty level, or no income at all, a minimum support of \$50.00 per month applies.
 Paragraphs (a) and (b) of the rule must be applied even in low-income situations.
 However, in a paragraph (a) [primary custody] calculation and in the first stage of a paragraph (b) [shared, divided or hybrid custody] calculation, if the calculations result in a support amount below \$50.00 per month, a minimum support amount of \$50.00 per month (\$600 per year) must be set.
 This \$50.00 minimum support applies for all children, not to each child separately.
-The minimum level may be reduced if an extended visitation credit is granted under Rule 90.3(a)(3).
-This minimum support amount does not apply to final support amounts for shared, divided, or hybrid custody entered under Rule 90.3(b).
+The minimum level may be reduced if an extended visitation credit is granted under Rule 90.3(a)(3). based on a visitation credit, or reduced under 90.3(b) based on the offset of the other parent's support obligation.
+This minimum support amounts for shared, divided, or hybrid custody entered under Rule 90.3(b).